fernando-acosta/IC-Optimization/README.md

 # IC-Optimization
- This repository contains code for a genralized version of a classic inventory control example presented in the book Dynamic Programming and Optimal Control by Dimitris Bertsekas.
+ This repository contains code for a generalized version of a classic inventory control optimiztion problem presented in the book Dynamic Programming and Optimal Control by Dimitris Bertsekas.